 The challenge for the future is finding heads that can confront these obstacles and overcome them.

 Ultimately, though, I think we can be optimistic.
-Nationally, schools now are improving at a rate unprecedented in Ofsted’s history.
+Nationally, schools and pupil attainment now are improving at a rate unprecedented in Ofsted’s history.
 And we have the best new generation of teachers coming into our classrooms.

 If the National College can identify and nurture this potential, we can be confident of having great school leaders in the years to come.